davoodya/davoodya/README.md

 - [HTTP/HTTPS AttackerPentester](https://github.com/davoodya) – (More info coming soon...)

 #### 🧪 Ransomware POC & Malware R&D
-- Fully built ransomware for educational use (not public) – tested encryption/decryption logic and C2 control.
+- Fully built ransomware for educational use (not public) – tested encryption/decryption logic and C2 control only & only for POC(Proof of Concepts)

 ---